mrinalcs/mrinalcs.github.io/_posts/2023-07-25-sripali-boys-hostel.md

 ---
 title: Sripalli Boys' Hostel
-desccription: A hostel for sikha and kala Bhavana students in Bolpur Visva Bharati University
+description: A hostel for sikha and kala Bhavana boys students in Shantiniketan Visva Bharati University
 image: /assets/img/blog/sripalli-boys-hostel.jpg
 ---

 ## About Hostel

+{{page.description}}

 ### Location
 Its not the best hostel in Visva-Bharati but its near to Sikha Bhavana and Kala Bhavana and another important thing that Aroshree market is few minute away..
 Its front block-A if for Siksha Bhavana and block-B is for kala bhavana students.